Frequently Asked Questions about counselor duties

 Just like at most American camps, our sites are located in rural areas so your transportation options will be limited.
 Many are within walking distance of a small town, and some within walking distance to a local bus line.
 If your travel plans include club-hopping until 5am every night, this is not the international job for you.
 Our counselors must be prepared and excited to spend some time in natural, small town areas of France.
 Many come to love the local traditions, foods, wines, and people near the villages!

-Want to travel while in Europe?
+What if I really want to travel while in Europe?